-As these amounts have increased, and with the introduction of “portability,” which allows spouses to potentially double the amount which can be passed tax free, the tax goals for an estate plan have changed.
-In many situations, clients are best-served by keeping assets in their taxable estate, to maximize the “basis step up” on many assets held at death, which allows the appreciation in value of assets during a decedent’s lifetime to escape the capital gains tax.
-In some situations, the changing tax laws may cause provisions of previously prepared wills to have unintended consequences.
+As these amounts have increased, and with the introduction of “portability,” which allows spouses to potentially double the amount which can be passed tax-free, the tax goals for an estate plan have changed.
+In many situations, clients are best served by keeping assets in their taxable estate, to maximize the “basis step-up” on many assets held at death, which allows the appreciation in the value of assets during a decedent’s lifetime to escape the capital gains tax.
+In some situations, the changing estate tax laws may cause provisions of previously prepared wills to have unintended consequences.

 For those clients with substantial estates or for whom lifetime estate tax planning is beneficial, we can utilize a wide variety of planning strategies designed to both achieve tax benefits and to ensure that the assets which our clients have worked so hard to accumulate remain properly managed.
-These strategies can include a strategic annual gifting plan; discounted property transfers, business succession planning and the use of a variety of trust structures including life insurance trusts; qualified personal residence trusts (QPRTs); grantor trusts; and grantor retained annuity trusts (GRATs); revocable living trusts and irrevocable trusts.
+These strategies can include a strategic annual gifting plan; discounted property transfers, business succession planning, and the use of a variety of trust structures including life insurance trusts; qualified personal residence trusts (QPRTs); grantor trusts; and grantor retained annuity trusts (GRATs); revocable living trusts and irrevocable trusts.

 Estate planning is not only important for those who have already accumulated substantial assets; younger families also stand to benefit greatly from early estate planning.
 While the world of estate planning can be particularly confusing and overwhelming, it is never too early to be prepared.
 Executing basic estate planning documents (such as a will; power of attorney; and health care proxy) allows clients to address important matters designating a guardian for minor children and memorializing wishes concerning medical treatment and the management of affairs in the event of an injury or illness.

-Our estate and trust planning lawyers often work with new parents and other clients who are taking their first steps in planning.
-This gives us the opportunity not only to guide our clients through these unchartered waters, but to obtain a greater understanding of their goals and develop an ongoing relationship which allows us to help our clients navigate changing life and financial circumstances.
+Our New York-based estate and trust planning lawyers often work with new parents and other clients who are taking their first steps in planning.
+This gives us the opportunity not only to guide our clients through these unchartered waters but to obtain a greater understanding of their goals and develop an ongoing relationship that allows us to help our clients navigate changing life and financial circumstances.

-Clients often wish to utilize their assets not only to provide for family and friends, but also to support charitable causes.
-We have worked with clients to achieve those goals, both during their lifetimes or via their estates, including by forming charitable and tax-exempt foundations and trusts; by negotiating agreements for donations to existing charities; and by the use of charitable remainder trusts.
+Clients often wish to utilize their assets not only to provide for family and friends but also to support charitable causes.
+We have worked with clients to achieve those goals, both during their lifetimes or via their estates, including by forming charitable and tax-exempt foundations and trusts; negotiating agreements for donations to existing charities, and by the use of charitable remainder trusts.